US average mortgage rates at 7-year highs; 30-year 4.66 pct.

 Continue Reading Below

-Mortgage buyer Freddie Mac says the average rate on 30-year, fixed-rate mortgages was 4.66 percent, up from 4.61 percent last week.
+Mortgage buyer Freddie Mac said Thursday the average rate on 30-year, fixed-rate mortgages was 4.66 percent, up from 4.61 percent last week.
 Pushing toward the significant 5 percent level, the new average benchmark rate was the highest since May 5, 2011.
 By contrast, the 30-year rate averaged 3.95 percent a year ago.

 The average rate on 15-year, fixed-rate loans increased to 4.15 percent from 4.08 percent last week.